 The effects of androgens on sexual-hair growth and scalp-hair loss might be mediated through changes in intracellular concentrations of cyclic AMP (cAMP) (Figure 8).
 The "second messenger" theory of cAMP states that the first messenger (a hormone) is carried to the plasma membrane of its target tissue where adenyl cyclase recognizes only the specific first messenger Simultaneously, a catalytic subunit of adenyl cyclase produces cAMP which initiates a specific physiologic function.35

-It is common knowledge that undernourishment slows the growth rate of hair; and extreme starvation may render people totally alopecic.
+It is common knowledge that undernourishment slows the growth rate of hair, and extreme starvation may render people totally alopecic.
 Basic amino acids, fats, and vitamins are all necessary for the growth of healthy hair.
-Generally, poor states of health lead to complicated processes that result in disturbed metabolic and endrocrine interrelationships.
-Individuals who are on diets that are unsuitable for weight loss, children who are starving and who have kwashiorkor disease, and adolescents who are suffering from anorexia nervosa all grow hair that is fine, short, and either unpigmented or copper colored.
-Marasmus is accompanied by reduction of anagen hairs and an increased number of clubbed hairs.37,38 In contrast to those of the preceding conditions, these hairs are short and very brittle.
+Generally, poor states of health lead to complicated processes that result in disturbed metabolic and endocrine interrelationships.
+Individuals who are on diets that are unsuitable for weight loss, children who are starving and who have kwashiorkor disease, and adolescents who are suffering from anorexia nervosa all grow hair that is fine, short, and either unpigmented or copper-colored.
+Marasmus is accompanied by a reduction of anagen hairs and an increased number of clubbed hairs.37,38 In contrast to those of the preceding conditions, these hairs are short and very brittle.

 The growth of hair in humans is controlled by complicated mechanisms that can differ among various locations on the body.
 Most of these mechanisms are only partially understood.